polterguy/ra-ajax/ReadMe.txt

 **********************************************************************************************

-* Ra-Ajax is licensed under the GPL version 3.
+* Ra-Ajax is licensed under the MITx11 License.

 * The pre-built library DLLs exist within the "binaries" folder and are the ones that should be used in your projects since they are